NATIONAL PEACE GROUP SPONSORS MONKS' 'WALK FOR PEACE,' ISSUES URGENT CALL FOR VOLUNTEERS

 The monks’ pursuit of peace, loving kindness, compassion, and unity through a demanding physical journey mirrors the core tenets of the YPJF.

-This decision is based on the profound, unwavering commitment of the monks to their cause, which the foundation views as an unparalleled demonstration of the same resilience and non-violence the YPJF seeks to foster.
+Our support decision is based on the profound, unwavering commitment of the monks to their cause, which the foundation views as an unparalleled demonstration of the same resilience and non-violence the YPJF seeks to foster.

-The national nonprofits demonstration of commitment came into sharp relief following the Nov.
+The national nonprofits demonstration of commitment initially came into sharp relief following the Nov.
 19 incident near Dayton, Texas, in which a vehicle struck the group’s escort car, pushing it into the walking monks.
 The most severely injured, Bhante Dam Phommasan, recently underwent surgery to amputate his leg but has shown profound acceptance and determination for the pilgrimage to continue.

 Foundation Reaches Out, Launches Initiative